Hector-Taylor/TimeWellSpent/walkthrough.md

     You can share the generated `.dmg` or `.zip` file.
 Friends can install it like any other macOS application.

 ## Verification
 The app now launches successfully.
-The backend starts on port 17600, and the renderer loads from `http://localhost:5173`.
+The backend starts on port 17600, and the renderer loads from `http://127.0.0.1:5173`.
 The URL watcher is active and tracking window activity using native macOS commands.
 Window dragging works via the sidebar.
 Settings changes provide visual feedback and allow multi-line editing.
 The Dashboard now includes a time distribution chart.
 The Menu Bar widget appears and updates with live stats.
-The Economy Tuner allows customizing rates and time curves for individual apps.
+The Economy view allows customizing rates and time curves, organized by Productive and Frivolous tabs.